kercheval/GradleCMPlugin/README.md

 </p>
 <p>
-When set to false, tags will be allowed to be written at any time, but the tag will be attached to the commit that has outstanding changes.
+When set to false, tags will be allowed to be written at any time, but the tag will be attached to a commit that may have outstanding changes.
 This means that the current build artifacts on the current location may not match the artifacts later created based on the tag since there were changed files on this build workspace at the time the tag was